 The Association is also constituted to create and provide services and activities which its membership shall consider important to fulfilling the experience of being a student attending the University of California, Davis.

-In 1915, students at the University Farm created a student association known as the Associated Students of the University Farm to enhance the quality of student life on campus by providing student services as well as socializing and entertaining programs.
+In 1915, students at the University Farm created a student association known as the Associated Students of the University Farm to enhance the quality of student life on campus by providing student services as well as socializing functions and entertaining programs.

 In 1933, members of the Association voted in favor of non-voluntary membership fees to finance the Association’s programs.
 After World War II, with returning veterans enrolling under the GI Bill at various institutions across the nation, Davis experienced an influx of students, which spurned the implementation of additional academic programs.